-While smoking is known to be the most prominent risk factor for lung cancer, people that do not have a history of smoking can still be affected by the disease.
-There are several other causes of lung cancer than can increase an individual’s risk of lung cancer, as outlined below.
+While smoking is known to be the most prominent risk factor for lung cancer, people who do not have a history of smoking can still be affected by the disease.
+There are several other causes of lung cancer that can increase an individual’s risk of lung cancer, as outlined below.

 Secondhand smoke that is inhaled as a result of other individuals smoking in the nearby vicinity can also have a negative impact on non-smokers.
-People that live with people that smoke inside the home or car are at a markedly increased risk as a result.
+People who live with other individuals who smoke inside the home or car are at a markedly increased risk as a result.

 The introduction of laws to restrict smoking in public places has helped to reduce this risk to the general public, although it is still responsible for many cases of lung cancer.